“Spider-Man” returns ready to rescue theaters … and Marvel

 Among fans, the race to be one of the first to see “Spider-Man: No Way Home” has been dizzying: in the US more than three million tickets were sold in 24 hours and in Mexico there were fights in the movie theater box office after internet sales collapsed.

-“We already live in a moment crazy enough to fight like this,” said the actor before the premiere who is called to fill the public rooms after the vacuum caused by the pandemic.
+“We are already living in a moment crazy enough to fight like this,” said the actor before the premiere who is called to fill the public rooms after the vacuum caused by the pandemic.

 A PROJECT THAT COULD NOT GO FORWARD